 Jaju is a Bhutanese soup prepared with milk and vegetables – typically spinach or turnip leaves.
 You will often find that Bhutanese restaurant owners serve you a soup as a starter before your main dish, much like in the west, and so jaju makes a frequent appearance at the dinner table as a Bhutan food.
 Sometimes a little cheese (“datshi” – remember?)
 Is added to the jaju to add a kick of flavor but on the whole, jaju is mild in taste

 Shakam is Bhutan’s answer to beef jerky.. sort of.
 Shakam is dried, preserved beef which is thicker and chewier to the taste than the traditional American style beef jerky.
 Shakam Paa then, is dried beef cooked with chillies and radish.

 Related Article: What to Wear in Bhutan

-I traveled to Bhutan in the height of winter (December) where snowfall and harsh climates in the Himalayan country mean that vegetables are in short supply.
+I travelled to Bhutan in the height of winter (December) where snowfall and harsh climates in the Himalayan country mean that vegetables are in short supply.
 As such, the majority of vegetables you will consume during this time have been dried and preserved several months before so that they are ready for the winter.
-Lom are turnip leaves which are dried, preserved and then served sauteed.
+Lom are turnip leaves that are dried, preserved and then served sauteed.